hartshorne/zola/README.md

 ## Labels

-Zola uses a hierarchical labeling system to organize your inbox:
+Zola uses a hierarchical labeling system to organize your inbox.
+All labels are prefixed with `zola/`:

 ### Standard Labels

-All standard labels are prefixed with `zola/`:

-- **priority**: For urgent items requiring immediate attention, including:
+- **priority**: For emails needing immediate attention, such as urgent messages, near-due bills, or emails from key contacts.
-  - Messages from family members
-  - Imminent deadlines or bills
-  - Urgent meetings (today/tomorrow)
-  - Messages from historically quick-response contacts
-- **respond**: For emails needing a reply or follow-up
+- **respond**: For emails that require a reply or follow-up.
+Can also be marked as `priority` if urgent.
-- **review**: For non-urgent items to read when time permits
+- **review**: For emails to be read or reviewed later; not urgent and not requiring a response.
-- **finance**: For financial matters like invoices, bills, and expenses
+- **finance**: For financial matters like invoices, bills, expenses, and taxes.
+Can be marked as `priority` if urgent.
-- **travel**: For travel-related emails and bookings
+- **travel**: For travel-related emails, including bookings, itineraries, and confirmations.
+Use `priority` if time-sensitive.

-Labels can be combined when appropriate (e.g., `priority` + `finance` for an urgent bill).
+- **school**: For school communications, such as updates, announcements, and deadlines.
+Mark as `priority` if urgent.
+- **newsletters**: For regular updates like newsletters and informational digests.
+- **ignore**: For low-priority bulk emails, including sales outreach, surveys, promotional content, or automated notifications. **When this label is applied, no other labels should be used.**

 ### System Labels